dharmapurikar/dharmapurikar.github.com/_posts/2014-03-17-ical-attachments-and-emailing-woes.md

 ### Issue 4 - Outlook used to show 3-4 hour differences in meeting timings

 This one was the most weird issue I faced.
 Google, iCal on mac or Yahoo used to show correct meeting timings but Outlook used to show timings with 3-4 hour time difference.
 This one was a huge problem.

+The reason for this problem lies in formatting the <code>dtstart</code> and <code>dtend</code> attributes of <code>vevent</code>.

+There is a good example [here](http://kigkonsult.se/iCalcreator/docs/using.html#transformDateTime).
+You'll need to format time in the appropriate timezone.
+You'll also need to specify X-WR-TIMEZONE property in the <code>vcalendar</code> section of the file.

 {% include JB/setup %}